- Product Reviews

 A beauty dish is a different kind of light modification device because it doesn't diffuse light.
 It’s a metal reflector that uses its parabolic shape to distribute light towards a focal point, and is an alternative to a softbox.
 It wraps light around a subject, producing an effect somewhere between direct flash and a softbox, and adds drama when used with accessories like a grid.

-Flashpoint offers six different kinds of beauty dishes including 16, 21, and 27-inch models, each available with either white or silver lining.
-For this article, I used the 27-inch beauty dish with white lining.
+Glow offers six different kinds of beauty dishes for Flashpoint including 17, 22, and 28-inch models, each available with either white or silver lining.
+For this article, I used the 28-inch beauty dish with white lining.
 The white interior produces softer light and the silver creates a snappier look.
-While 27-inches sounds small, but it is a big hunk of metal, so make sure you have enough shooting space to use it and a place to store it.
+While 28-nchs sounds small, but it is a big hunk of metal, so make sure you have enough shooting space to use it and a place to store it.

 Attaching a grid to the beauty dish produces more drama and directionality to the photograph creating a completely different mood.
 It also takes away some of the light so you’ll need to increase the exposure.
 If I were delivering this portrait to a client, I would also add some soft focus to the image to make it more flattering while maintaining all the drama a grid provides.
 Canon EOS 5D with Canon EF 135mm f/2.8 Soft Focus lens and an exposure of 1/125 sec at f/9 and ISO 100. © Joe Farace